 You can assess the risk of malaria in specific regions and get advice on what steps to take before, during and after your stay in the country or territory.
 The anti-malarial drug chart features names of relevant drugs, manufacturers, generic names, dosages, and frequencies.

 World schistosomiasis risk chart and information brochure

 These highlight risk areas and outline preventative measures to avoid the disease.

 Canada-based IAMAT President Assunta Marcolongo says expatriates will find the service highly useful if they need to find a doctor or travel information.
-“IAMAT services are of value to any traveller, including expats.
-Although IAMAT physicians have agreed to fixed fees for the first consultation, we still suggest that all travellers carry insurance.”
+“IAMAT services are of value to any traveler, including expats.
+Although IAMAT physicians have agreed to fixed fees for the first consultation, we still suggest that all travelers carry insurance.”
 Once you find a doctor, check with your insurer if you can claim a reimbursement.

 History: the idea behind the doctor search

 What was the catalyst for creating an English-language doctor finder and travel information?
-IAMAT was founded after the late Italian doctor, Vincenzo Marcolongo, realised that an expatriate patient would most probably have died had she not received treatment based on knowledge of her home country.
+IAMAT was founded after the late Italian doctor, Vincenzo Marcolongo, realized that an expatriate patient would most probably have died had she not received treatment based on knowledge of her home country.

-The young woman had been travelling around Europe and had taken an aspirin tablet for a headache.
+The young woman had been traveling around Europe and had taken an aspirin tablet for a headache.
 Aspirin can, in some cases, destroy the white blood cells of people with a white Anglo-Saxon background.
 Because the doctor had trained in Canada and spoke English, he was aware of this critical fact.
 Following a blood transfusion and intensive treatment, the woman fully recovered.

 He then set about contacting English-speaking doctors all over the world that had received Western medical training.
 What was originally an informal network has since evolved into the sophisticated scheme IAMAT operates now, including their doctor search tool to find a doctor abroad.